nubificus/urunc/docs/Performance-timestamping.md

 ## Using the Python utilities

-There are 3 Python utilites inside the `script/performance` directory to help gather the timestamps.
+There are 3 Python utilities inside the `script/performance` directory to help gather the timestamps.

 ### Measure single container execution